A Western Australia Adventure to Perth & Rottnest Island

 travel tips, links & resources

 - Perth's relatively respectable skyline, comprised of generic glass corporate architecture which seems to characterise many an Australian city, is best viewed from a walk along the Elizabeth Quay Bridge.
+This area of Perth is known for incredible sunsets which light up the glass towers for a really impressive sight.

 - The only way to see Rottnest is by bike.
 It is hilly and so cycling round the island is a little more demanding that a leisurely pedal.
 We booked hire bikes with our ferry company which dispensed them on our disembarkation from the same ferry.